yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 For more information see the [SSL section in the documentation][1]

-*   `[security]`: This section controls login limits for both the Dashboard and the Developer Portal.
+*   `security`: This section controls login limits for both the Dashboard and the Developer Portal.
 The path for you audit log is also set here.

 > **NOTE:** This section is available from v1.3.5 onwards

-*   `login_failure_username_limit`: Controls how many time a user can attempt to log in before being denied access.
+*   `security.login_failure_username_limit`: Controls how many time a user can attempt to log in before being denied access.
 The default is 0.

-*   `login_failure_ip_limit`: Controls how many times an IP Address can be used to attempt to log in before being denied access.
+*   `security.login_failure_ip_limit`: Controls how many times an IP Address can be used to attempt to log in before being denied access.
 The default is 0.

-*   `login_failure_expiration`: Controls how long before the failure limits are reset in seconds.
+*   `security.login_failure_expiration`: Controls how long before the failure limits are reset in seconds.
 The default is 900 seconds.

-*   `audit_log_path`: This sets the path to your audit log.
+*   `security.audit_log_path`: This sets the path to your audit log.
 It will log all user actions and response statuses to it.
 Security information such as passwords are not logged.

 *   `home_dir`: The path to the home directory of Tyk Dashboard, this must be set in order for Portal templates and other files to be loadable.
 By default this is `/opt/tyk-dashboard/`.